 What’s your risk tolerance?

 Fixed-rate mortgages are the more stable choice while ARMs are the riskier alternative.
 You should measure your appetite and ability to pay a fluctuating monthly payment.
 If you are comfortable with a lower payment now and are willing to accept the potential of higher payments if rates go up, then an ARM is the right choice.
 If you prefer a steady payment, then look no further than a fixed-rate loan.

-Of course, we offer a full array of mortgage products and will be happy to help you make the best decision for your situation.
+Of course, Pacific Service Credit Union offers a full array of mortgage products and we will be happy to help you make the best decision for your situation.
 Simply call a friendly member service representative at (888) 858-6878.